Philippines campaign (1941–1942): Other defense forces

-Far East Air Force controversy
+Attack on Clark Field

-News reached the Philippines that an attack on Pearl Harbor was in progress at 2:20 am local time on December 8, 1941.The attack on Pearl Harbor had occurred on December 7 by local, Hawaiian time.
-This was December 8 in the Philippines, which is on the other side of the International Date Line.
-Clock time in the Philippines was 18 hours 30 minutes ahead of Hawaiian time (see zoneinfo database).
+News reached the Philippines that an attack on Pearl Harbor was in progress at 02:20 local time on 8 December 1941.
 FEAF interceptors had already conducted an air search for incoming aircraft reported shortly after midnight, but these had been Japanese scout planes reporting weather conditions.
-At 3:30 am, Brigadier General Richard Sutherland, chief of staff to General Douglas MacArthur, heard about the attack from a commercial radio broadcast.
-At 5:00 am FEAF commander Gen. Brereton reported to USAFFE headquarters where he attempted to see MacArthur without success.
-He recommended to MacArthur's chief of staff, Brig.
-Gen. Richard Sutherland, that FEAF launch bombing missions against Formosa in accordance with Rainbow 5 war plan directives from which an attack was likely to come.
+At 03:30, Brigadier General Richard Sutherland, chief of staff to MacArthur, heard about the attack from a commercial radio broadcast.
+At 05:00 Brereton reported to USAFFE headquarters where he attempted to see MacArthur without success.
+He recommended to Sutherland that FEAF launch bombing missions against Formosa in accordance with Rainbow 5 war plan directives from which an attack was likely to come.
 Brereton was further made aware of an attack against the USS William B. Preston at Davao Bay.
-Authorization was withheld, but shortly afterward, in response to a telegram from General George C. Marshall instructing MacArthur to implement Rainbow 5, Brereton was ordered to have a strike in readiness for later approval.Correll, "Caught on the Ground".
+Authorization was withheld, but shortly afterward, in response to a telegram from General George C. Marshall instructing MacArthur to implement Rainbow 5, Brereton was ordered to have a strike in readiness for later approval.

-Through a series of disputed discussions and decisions, authorization for the first raid was not approved until 10:15 am local time for an attack just before sunset, with a follow-up raid at dawn the next day.
+Through a series of disputed discussions and decisions, authorization for the first raid was not approved until 10:15 for an attack just before sunset, with a follow-up raid at dawn the next day.
 In the meantime, Japanese plans to attack Clark and Iba Fields using land-based naval bombers and Zero fighters were delayed six hours by fog at its Formosa bases, so that only a small scale Japanese Army mission attacked targets in the northern tip of Luzon.
-At 08:00 am, Brereton received a phone call from Gen. Henry H. Arnold warning him not to allow his aircraft to be attacked while still on the ground.
-FEAF launched three squadron-sized fighter patrols and all of its serviceable bombers on Luzon between 08:00 and 08:30 am as a precautionary move.
-After MacArthur gave Brereton the authorization he sought at 10:15 am, the bombers were ordered to land and prepare for the afternoon raid on Formosa.
+At 08:00, Brereton received a telephone call from General Henry H. Arnold warning him not to allow his aircraft to be attacked while still on the ground.
+FEAF launched three squadron-sized fighter patrols and all of its serviceable bombers on Luzon between 08:00 and 08:30 as a precautionary move.
+After MacArthur gave Brereton authorization for an air strike, the bombers were ordered to land and prepare for the afternoon raid on Formosa.
 All three pursuit squadrons began to run short on fuel and broke off their patrols at the same time.